vmware-tanzu/application-accelerator-samples/angular-frontend/AUTHORIZATION.md

 }
 ```

-#### Configuring the Authserver
+## Authserver Configuration
-To enable a single page app with an AppSSO Authserver you will need `CORS`.
-For this, the `Authserver CR` has an `AuthServer.spec.cors` spec.
-Your
+To enable a single page app with an AppSSO Authserver, you will need to implement CORS.
+You can specify CORS settings in the AuthServer CR spec.cors section.
+Here are some examples:
-`Authserver CR` `CORS` section should look like the following:

 ```yaml
 kind: AuthServer